-Ice and snow can certainly make travel in the wintertime a treacherous experience.
+According to experts like a traffic attorney, ice and snow can certainly make travel in the wintertime a treacherous experience.
 So it’s important to be armed with helpful information to get you safely through the snow season. view more for travel related information.
 We decided to gather advice from the professional drivers from three very different disciplines.
 From the racing world, we spoke with world record holder, stunt driver and star of Top Gear USA Tanner Foust.
 Alex Debogorski, fan favorite of the TV show Ice Road Truckers, lent us his wisdom from more than 40 years of over-the-road winter hauling.
 And to get a perspective from someone who tunes the chassis’ of Chrysler’s most potent machines, we spoke with Erich Heuschele, manager of SRT vehicle dynamics and 20-year ice racing veteran.

-Whether it’s night or day and something unexpected just happened on the road, and you need a towing service, emergency gas delivery service, kick-starting your car, or you have a disabled vehicle that needs removing, visit https://towingless.com/best-oil-filters-for-cars/ for help.
+Whether it’s night or day and something unexpected just happened on the road, and you need a towing or wrecker service, emergency gas delivery service, kick-starting your car, or you have a disabled vehicle that needs removing, visit https://towingless.com/best-oil-filters-for-cars/ for help.

 Here’s what they had to say about winter driving.
 Get the best lessons at IMPROV Traffic School.

 We know that a vehicle’s electronic stability control system (ESC) uses a steering angle sensor, a yaw sensor and a lateral G sensor in addition to the ABS wheel speed sensors.
 The system takes the information from these sensors and decides how and when it should intervene.
 “Stability control is a path maintenance system,” says Heuschele.
 “It tries to maintain the path it thinks the driver wants to take.”
 So he encourages drivers to be more mindful with the vehicle controls.
 If the vehicle starts to slide, he cautions, don’t immediately counter steer in the opposite direction at full steering lock.
 Extreme and abrupt maneuvers like that will make the system think you want to turn the vehicle in the opposite direction.
 The result?
 It will take ESC longer to make the right corrections.
-He says the best course of action is to tone down your steering wheel inputs and straighten the wheel.
-The intervention from the system will be much more subtle.
-And the same goes for traction control.
-Be smooth with the throttle application.
-“If you fight the system, if you plant your right foot on the floor, it’s going to shut you down really hard.”
-And that means it will take longer to make forward progress.
+He says the best course of action is to tone down your steering wheel inputs and straighten the wheel, this not handled correctly, is one of causes of distracted driving accidents during winter.